13 ft by 20 ft steel Pergola with Clay Tiles Roof

 Initial concept

-On the rear use the protruding 4 inch by 4 inch pipes of 3 nos.
+On the rear, instead of erecting pillar posts, use the three protruding 4 inch by 4 inch pipes for support.

-Use the 1.5 inch by 2.5 inch pipe for the rear to front beam by inserting them into the 4 inch by 4 inch pipe.
-The smaller pipe is inserted into teh larger pipe at an angle which provides the required height in the front and also makes sure that it tousches both the lower and upper sides of the 4 inch by 4 inch pipe.
+Use the 1.5 inch by 2.5 inch pipe for three cross-trusses by inserting them into the open end of the three 4 inch by 4 inch pipe .
+The cross-truss is inserted at an angle which provides the required height in the front and also makes sure that it touches both the lower and upper sides of the 4 inch by 4 inch pipe for two point support.

-Since only two pillars are present in the front, make trellis truss structure for the front beam.
+Since only two pillar posts are present in the front, make trellis truss structure for the front beam.

-The support for the roof tiles is provided by 0.75 inch by 1.5 inch pipes with their 1.5 side perpendicular to the ground.
+Support the roof tiles using 0.75 inch by 1.5 inch pipes with their 1.5 inch side perpendicular to the ground.

 Detailed Design

-Use Claude sonnet 3.7 to validate the design and get detailed specifications for the front trellis truss structure.
+Used Claude sonnet 3.7 to validate the design and get detailed specifications for the front trellis truss structure.
 Spaced the top and bottom chord 9 inch apart and provided 15 vertical supports and 10 diagonal supports.
+Provided twice the vertical supports than recommended by Claude since cutting diagonals with an angle less than 45degree was not possible with the chop saw machine.

 Personal Protective Equipment: